|Coordinates:||22.9951 N -98.1646 W|

 History of exploration

 Most likely these unusual sinkholes and also caves were well known to indigenous people.
 Félix María Calleja, viceroy of New Spain, in 1795 wrote: "There is a large cave lit by natural skylight (most likely Las Quarteles) and 200 varas (some 170 m) from this cave there is a deep cavity that has a lake with an island (most likely El Zacatón).".

 This area earlier has not been too popular among explorers - it is hard to access.
 The local thickets are called "Tamaulipas Thorn Forest": here numerous species of plants have thorns and are irritating to the skin, here live lots of ticks and other parasites.
 Water filled sinkholes (called cenotes - Spanish version of Mayan d'zonot - "a hole in the ground") are even harder to access - these basically are wells with steep cliffsides around.
 Nonetheless Sistema Zacatón offers many great sights.

-This area received more attention in late 1980ies and early 1990ies, as cave divers tried to reach the bottom of the deepest sinkhole - El Zacatón.
+This area received more attention in the late 1980s and the early 1990s, as cave divers tried to reach the bottom of the deepest sinkhole - El Zacatón.
 It turned into historically important dive site with several world records set here.

 Women's depth record in diving was reached here in 1993 by Dr. Ann Kristovich: she reached depth of 169 m.